 This delicious side dish combines stir fry broccoli with garlic, flavoured with sesame oil and soy sauce.
 A quick garnish of spring onions and sesame seeds, and the dish is ready to enjoy.

-My youngest won’t look at broccoli normally, however, stir fried broccoli like this and she clears her plate without question or argument.
+My youngest won’t look at broccoli normally, however, stir fried broccoli with garlic and soy sauce, cooked like this and she clears her plate without question or argument.

 Chinese banquet style eating:

 Before having my children, I spent some time working in China.
 While living there, I came to love the simplicity of the food that we ate.
 Stir frying is a delicious way to eat food, but particularly vegetables.